dannybauman/30-day-map-challenge-2025/maps/01-points/DAY-1-SUMMARY.md

 > **The real success:** Previously, it would take me WAY longer to build WORSE versions of ANY of these maps.
 Now, I built 11 in one sitting.
 Plus a custom page to talk about it.
 And this is just the starting point.

 Most platforms delivered functional, interactive maps from a single prompt**.
 Bolt, Lovable, MagicPatterns, and Base44 all generated working implementations in ~5 minutes with zero iteration.
 That's 11 different interactive maps created in one session.
 Previously, I might not have been able to build even one of these from scratch.
-That's the real breakthrough.
+That's the real win.

 These AI-generated maps are good starting points.
 They're inspiring, they work, and they demonstrate the core concept.
 But the next step—making them truly production-ready, adding custom features, refining UX, handling edge cases—that's where human engineering takes over.
 And that's the cool part: AI gives you the foundation in minutes, freeing you to focus on what makes your project unique and robust.